sgranade/sargent-chapbook-extensions/README.md

 The `[collect]` modifier collects text to be shown later or manipulated.
 All text that follows the modifier is saved to be shown later using the insert `{show collected}`.

 You can use `[collect]` more than once to keep adding new text to what's already been collected.
-By default, a space is added between each new collected text.
+By default, a single space is added between each new collected text.
 If you don't want that space, use `[collect no-space]`.
+If you want a paragraph between them instead, use `[collect new-paragraph]`.

 The insert `{show collected}` empties the collection so that you can start over.
 To show the collected text while keeping it, use the insert `{show collected; keep=true}`.
 You can also guarantee that you're starting a fresh collection with the modifier `[collect new]`.